ProjitB/projitb.github.io/containers/containers.md

    20 ?
 00:00:00 ps
 ```

 We notice here that our PID is 1.
-Try running top on the main machine and searching for it here now, and we'll see that it is no longer visible.
+Try running `top` on the main machine and searching for it here now, and we'll see that it is no longer visible.
 What happened?
 Let's quickly examine the commands that we ran.
-Quick look at the man page of `unshare` yields:
+A quick look at the man page of `unshare` yields:
 ```
 -p, --pid[=file]
         Unshare the pid namespace.
 If file is specified then persistent namespace is created by bind mount.
 See also the --fork and --mount-proc options.